Vadilonga00/BattleshipGame/README.md

     In this way you will play with a 6x6 board.

 -Choose the number of each type of ship to play with.
-If not indicated it shall be equal to one for each type of vessel
+If not indicated it shall be equal to one for each type of ship

     Example of execution commands: python3 main.py -s1 1 -s2 2 -s3 3 -s4 4